MPA - Master of Physician Assistant - Texas

 5. Pre-admission academic standards:

-3. Must earn a “C” or better in all prerequisite courses and they must be completed within the last ten years.
+4. Must earn a “C” or better in all prerequisite courses and they must have been completed within the last ten years.

-4. Baccalaureate degree and prerequisite courses must be completed by October 1 prior to matriculation.
+5. Baccalaureate degree and prerequisite courses must be completed no later than October 1 of the year prior to matriculation.

-5. For prerequisite courses, advanced placement, transfer of credit, pass/no credit, CLEP or credit for experiential learning will not be accepted.
+6. For prerequisite courses, pass/no credit, CLEP or credit for experiential learning will not be accepted.

-6. Applicants for the Master of Physician Assistant- Texas program must have completed prerequisite coursework from a regionally accredited higher education institution in the United States.
-Online coursework is accepted.
+6. Applicants for the Master of Physician Assistant-Texas program must have completed prerequisite coursework at an accredited institution in the United States, including coursework completed via distance education.
+The MPA program does not accept foreign degrees or prerequisite coursework from foreign institutions.

 7. Required Prerequisite Courses: